 The answer phone is on at all times and is checked before school and before home time.
 You can text the principal or contact the school by phone or email.You can call school on 03 442 9900, text the principal 027 203 4498 or contact the school via the school app, or email firstname.lastname@example.org, or email@example.com.
 The answer phone is on at all times and is checked before school and before home time.

 The school and community newsletter is available free to all school families.
 It is available every second Tuesday of each school term.
 Please let the school know if you are not receiving one or would like to receive it via email instead. firstname.lastname@example.org

 Notices are regularly sent home with the children about trips and activities at school.
 Please check their schoolbags daily.
 All notices, newsletters, B.O.T minutes and new policies are displayed on the notice board for your information.

 Physical Education is a part of the school curriculum throughout the year.
 Different sports are emphasised for different seasons.
 Swimming is usually December to February/March (weather depending).
 During the winter Junior children go ice skating, and the Senior children go skiing.
 Children may wear the same clothes to P.E. as they wear to school but may require more suitable footwear.

-This programme is designed to meet the needs of the current Year 7/8 group.
+This programme is designed to meet the needs of the current Year 7 and 8 group.

-Children must complete ten challenges per year.
-It is mostly home based as the purpose is to ready the children for high school by developing independence.
-It will motivate, challenge, extend and inspire children to become independent learners and create leaders while also building a positive culture for our school.
+The programme will consist of five categories: Giving, Service, Academic Excellence, The Arts, PE and Outdoor Challenges.
+Children must complete 10 challenges per year with at least one from each category.
+It is mostly home based as the purpose is to prepare the children for high school by developing independence.
+It is hoped that it will motivate, challenge, extend and inspire children on their way to becoming independent learners.
+It is also hoped it will create leaders and build a positive culture for our school.
 It is expected that children will willingly work on their challenges because they have chosen them.